 We’ll discuss whether you’re having trouble engaging in your daily activities, the time you missed from work, and your overall pain and suffering.
 An attorney on our team will also identify who you’re suing, the court you intend to litigate in, what date the car crash happened, the location of the collision, and what the defendant did to cause the accident.

 You’re supposed to request compensation for a specific percentage for your out-of-pocket costs and make a request for judgment against the defendant.
-Our team puts all of these factors into letter form and sends it with your records, bills, and any other supporting documentation to the opposing party’s insurance carrier.
+Our team puts all these factors into letter form and sends it with your records, bills, and other supporting documentation to the opposing party’s insurance carrier.